mvdnes/rboy/README.md

 ## QuickStart

-You can clone this repository and build it using either the `make` command or `cargo build --release`.
-Running the emulator can be done either via `cargo run --release`, or by running the generated binary found in `target/release`.
+You can clone this repository and build it using either the `make` command or `cargo build --release --features=gui`.
+Running the emulator can be done either via `cargo run --release --features=gui`, or by running the generated binary found in `target/release`.
 You can copy the executable named `rboy` or `rboy.exe` to some sort of binary directory such as `~/.local/bin/` in linux or something under the `PATH` in windows.

 Then you can explore the ability of the emulator by `rboy --help`.
 Which outputs